 What would happen if you approached everyone you met with a “How can I serve you attitude?”

 Imagine what your relationships would be like at home, church, in your social groups and at work if you approached everyone you met with a sincere “How can I serve you?” attitude?
 That’s what The Practice of Love recommends.
 As a parent, pastor, group leader or business owner, imagine if you consistently keyed into the fears, frustrations, wants and needs of those in your group and then did your best to serve them in any way you could.
 As a result, would not your spouse, children, parishioners, employees, students, patients and clients feel more loved, valued and served.
 That’s what The Practice of Love encourages you to do.

 “Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me.” ~ Matthew 25:40

 Want to build a strong community of people in your care?
 Dare to listen and act on what you hear in service of others.
 That’s what The Practice of Love recommends.
 Here’s what engaging The Practice of Love can bring about for you personally in a relatively short period of time:

 - God in prayer, the more your relationship with God will grow.

 - your spouse, the more your relationship will grow as a couple.

-- your children, siblings, relatives and in-laws, the more your love will grow as a family.
+- your children, siblings, pets, relatives and in-laws, the more your love will grow as a family.

 - your friends and those in your church and social groups, the more your relationships in the community will grow.

 - your boss, co-workers, employees and clients in your work, the more your work relationships will be strengthened and the more productive and profitable your work will become.

 - yourself, the more you will grow in genuine self-love and thus